Character-Centered Dialogue Generation from Scene-Level Prompts: Method

 \section{Method}

-Our goal is to generate character-grounded narrative dialogue and corresponding speech from structured video scene prompts.
-Each scene is described by a pair of prompts: one describing the setting ($p_1$) and the other specifying a character's action ($p_2$).
-This two-prompt formulation, inspired by the design of Text2Story~\cite{kang2025text2story}, enables precise scene grounding while allowing fine-grained control over character behavior and interactions.
-The overall process is a composition of three conditional mappings:

-where $x_v$ is the generated visual scene, $x_d$ is the character dialogue, $x_s$ is the synthesized speech, and $H$ is the dialogue history from prior scenes, maintained through a \textit{Recursive Narrative Bank}.
-The mapping $\mathcal{F}$ consists of three stages: \textbf{Scene Visualization}, \textbf{Dialogue Generation}, and \textbf{Speech Synthesis}.
+Our goal is to generate character-grounded dialogue and expressive speech from structured video scene prompts.
+Each scene is specified by a prompt pair: a setting prompt $p_1$ and a character action prompt $p_2$, following the formulation of Text2Story~\cite{kang2025text2story}.
+The overall process is defined as: where $x_v$ denotes the generated visual scene, $x_d$ the dialogue, $x_s$ the synthesized speech, and $\mathcal{H}$ the dialogue history maintained by a \textit{Recursive Narrative Bank (RNB)}.
+While $\mathcal{F}$ is implemented as a three-stage system, we interpret it as a \textbf{factorized multimodal mapping} with an explicit intermediate narrative state: This interpretation preserves the original computation while making the role of narrative state propagation explicit.